arnab7070/arnab7070.github.io/content/sections/OOPS/Module-1/index.md

     - The concrete state space is the set of all possible arrays of a fixed size that can store elements of a given type.
     - The concrete invariant is that there is an integer variable `top` that indicates the index of the top element in the stack, and `0 <= top < size`, where `size` is the capacity of the array.
     - The abstraction function is a mapping from an array-based stack to a sequence of elements that represents the contents of the stack from top to bottom.

+# List ADT
+The data is generally stored in key sequence in a list which has a head structure consisting of count, pointers and address of compare function needed to compare the data in the list.
+The data node contains the pointer to a data structure and a self-referential pointer which points to the next node in the list.
+The List ADT Functions is given below:
+- `get()` – Return an element from the list at any given position.
+- `insert()` – Insert an element at any position of the list.
+- `remove()` – Remove the first occurrence of any element from a non-empty list.
+- `removeAt()` – Remove the element at a specified location from a non-empty list.
+- `replace()` – Replace an element at any position by another element.
+- `size()` – Return the number of elements in the list.
+- `isEmpty()` – Return true if the list is empty, otherwise return false.
+- `isFull()` – Return true if the list is full, otherwise return false.

 # Implementing Operations, Illustrated by the Text Example